moj-analytical-services/splink/docs/dev_guides/settings_validation/settings_validation_overview.md

 At a high level, this includes:

 1. Assessing the structure of the settings dictionary.
 See the [Settings Schema Validation](#settings-schema-validation) section.
 2. The contents of the settings dictionary.
-See the [Settings Vaildator](#settings-validator) section.
+See the [Settings Validator](#settings-validator) section.

 <hr>